-5.1.6.
+6.1.7.
 Log Management

-The Log Management window displays a menu dedicated to log management.
-This window allows a user-friendly and easy management of the logs where log files can be accessed from a remote computer while the Multicam is still in use.
+The Log Management window allows a user-friendly and easy management of the logs as log files can be accessed from a remote computer while the Multicam is still in use.

 Log File Types

 The left column displays items related to microcode.
 The right column displays those of the Multicam.